lsawade/GF3DF/README.md

 Only really tested with `gfortran`.
 There maybe portability issues with `INQUIRE` routine.

+Organization of the code could be better.
+I'm not quite sure whether the going down the `submodule` route is the right thing.
+I have to write an extra interface for every function in the main module.
+Either way, that can wait.
+Right now, I'm just keeping the convention with module names so that `src/<dir>/<dir>.F90` has submodules `src/<dir>/<dir>_<sub>.F90`.
+I don't think this is very clean, but an ok way to get around the `*.mod` having unique names convention.

 Make sure the `HDF5_ROOT` variable is set.
 ```bash
 export HDF5_ROOT=/path/to/hdf5